Google doodle celebrates Children's Day with a 'Walking Tree'

 Today's Google Doodle themed 'Walking Trees' in future, spreads the message to protect the next generations from Deforestation.

-Google has been hosting competition for doodle inviting school children to create their own.
-The theme for 2019 year was 'When I grow up, I hope ...'
+Google has been hosting a competition for doodle inviting school children to create their own.
+The theme for the 2019 year was 'When I grow up, I hope ...'

 Children's Day, or Bal Diwas, is celebrated on various dates across the globe, and on various occasions.
 Universal Children's Day is observed by the United Nations on November 20 every year.
 After the death of Jawaharlal Nehru in 1964, it was unanimously decided to celebrate his birthday or November 14 as Children's Day in India.